 Here are the key elements you must include in message writing:

-- Heading: You should begin with writing the heading as ‘MESSAGE’ in capital letters.
+You should begin by writing the heading as ‘MESSAGE’ in capital letters.
 It is supposed to be written in the centre at the top.

 Our Top Read: Short Term Courses After 10th